Why Constructive Discussion

 Watch our webinar to hear from Next25 CEO Chloë Spackman, and UTS researchers Fanny Salignac, Alex Baumber, and Sam Wearne, who shared insights and key takeaways from the first phase of our collaboration, including:

-The interventions that could hold the potential to influence long-term decision-making and which will provide the basis for the next phase of our collaboration.
+• The interventions that could hold the potential to influence long-term decision-making and which will provide the basis for the next phase of our collaboration.

 Constructive Discussion: Collaborative, Transdisciplinary Research

 As part of this collaboration, Next25 and a team of transdisciplinary academics from UTS have worked on the design and production of two research papers.
-Key findings from these papers are presented in the webinar above, and their full text is provided via the links below.
+Key findings from these papers are presented in the webinar above, and their full text is provided via the links below:

 Constructive Discussion and the Aboriginal and Torres Strait Islander Voice Referendum

-Read our 2023 Report on Australians’ experiences of discussing a nationally contested issue, the Referendum on the Aboriginal and Torres Strait Islander Voice.
-Our Report, “Contested Spaces: Australia, the Referendum, and Constructive Discussion” features four areas of guidance for improving the quality of our discussions.
-Read the report here, and watch our speed webinar covering key findings and insights, here.
+Our 2023 Report, “Contested Spaces: Australia, the Referendum, and Constructive Discussion” on Australians’ experiences of discussing a nationally contested issue, the Referendum on the Aboriginal and Torres Strait Islander Voice.
+It features four areas of guidance for improving the quality of our discussions:

 Constructive Discussion: Understanding the Challenge